freedragon/terraform_vmss_ag/README.md

  - PublicLB: deployed with a NAT rule for ssh.
  - MSI: Enabled and configured as contributor on resource group.
  - Custom Extension: read bootstrap file.
+ - VMSS scale-in policy: NewestVM, configured from the portal.
  - Application Gateway: Backend pool and custom probe configured for this VMSS.
  - Applictions: Written in python, leverages Azure REST API and Azure SDK for python.